srcdslab/sm-plugin-Spectate/README.md

 ## ConVars

 - `g_cEnable`: Enable or disable the plugin.
-- `g_cSpecLimit`: Limit the time a player can spend in spectate mode.
+- `g_cSpecLimit`: Limit the number of times players are allowed to use spec.
 - `g_cSpecLimitMode`: When does the limit is going to be reset.
 - `g_cSuicidePlayer`: Suicide player when using spec command.
 - `g_cSpecListAdminOnly`: Should regular players be able to list their spectators.